Love Mom's Pot Roast but forgot to take notes when she was making it? Search no more!

 You can salt everything now, but the beefy onion soup mix has enough salt for us...your call!

-It is not a particular cut of meat.
-The term "pot roast" refers to a braised cut of meat, simmered with seasonings and aromatics.
+The term “pot roast” refers to a braised cut of meat, simmered with seasonings and aromatics.
 Believe it or not, the tougher cuts of meat work best!
+And the “low and slow” cooking method ensures the savory flavor is distributed to the vegetables and the pot roast results in a tender shreddable piece of deliciousness!

 The very first time I attempted to make my Mom's Pot Roast, I had no clue what kind of meat to buy.
 I asked the butcher, "what kind of meat do I buy for a roast?"
 If you don't know either, here's what to look for:

-•Chuck cuts might be labeled as chuck roast, boneless chuck roast, 7-bone chuck roast, 7-bone-in roast, shoulder steak, chuck shoulder, or beef chuck arm.
+•Chuck cuts might be labeled as chuck roast, boneless chuck roast, 7-bone chuck roast, 7-bone-in roast, shoulder, chuck shoulder, or beef chuck arm.

 •Brisket is a leaner, flat cut.
 Cuts might indicate "brisket point" which is usually fattier and often used for corned beef or barbecue recipes.